 Mark Roby is a 12 year survivor of a rare sarcoma, for which he was given 6 months to live.
 To survive that diagnosis, for which there is no standard course of treatment, Mark couldn’t afford to place himself at the mercy of the medical establishment.
 His healing required clear intentions, incredible persistence, and no end of creative action-taking.

-Mark’s new book, Lifelines to Cancer Survival, is full of helpful information for facing cancer’s darkest moments, from how to access treatment your doctor isn’t likely to offer you, to what to do when your treatment stops working (his did, multiple times).
+Mark’s book, Lifelines to Cancer Survival, is full of helpful information for facing cancer’s darkest moments, from how to access treatment your doctor isn’t likely to offer you, to what to do when your treatment stops working (his did, multiple times).
 Mark also offers the results of his exhaustive search for live and online resources (I‘m honored to be included as one of his experts).

 But his book’s most important contribution is this message, which should be the anthem of cancer survivors everywhere: there is always hope, but it’s your responsibility to nourish that hope with your wholehearted intention and complete engagement.